muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Horizon literacy** is the ability to reason about **time-indexed validity** under accumulation, irreversibility, and drift.
+**Horizon literacy** is the ability to reason about **time-indexed validity**
+under accumulation, irreversibility, and drift.

-A claim without a horizon is incomplete.
+A claim without an explicit horizon is incomplete.

 ---